cicwi/applect-dataset-project/README.md

 ## Contributions or suggestions
 External contributions to the codes are currently not allowed.
 However, we welcome any feedback or suggestions for making the scripts more user-friendly, please email the corresponding authors listed in the submission.

+## Publication and licensing
+The submission is currently under review for Nature Scientific Data.
+A second version of the submission will be added to Arxiv shortly.
+When referring to these codes, please cite to the latest version of the submission on Arxiv.

+The codes are released under the [MIT License](https://opensource.org/licenses/MIT); the datasets under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode).